Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/managing-nodes/guide.en-ca.md

 >>       nullable: true
 >>       properties:
 >>         enabled:
 >>           description: Enabled describe the node network exposition.
-If True, a FloatingIP will be assign to each node.
+If True, a FloatingIP will be assigned to each node.
 >>           type: boolean
 >>       type: object
 >>     autoscale: